imperial-genomics-facility/igf-pipeline-help/slide_markdowns/setting_up_rds_project.md

 * [Add or remove user IGF](#/11)

 #### Research Data Store (RDS)
-* Central service for storing large volumes of research data
+* Imperial College's central service for storing large volumes of research data
 * Each separate funded research project is eligible for 2TB of online storage free of charge

 #### Quick links